 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2018 was amended to reallocate revenue amounts.
-Actual general fund expenditures for the fiscal year ended September 30, 2018 exceeded appropriations by \$19,014.
+The general fund budget for the fiscal year ended September 30, 2019 was amended to increase appropriations and other financing sources by \$65,000.
+Actual general fund expenditures exceeded appropriations by \$4,976.
+The overexpenditures were funded from available fund balance.